 the state elimination.

-the balanced realization using the options specified in the
+the balanced realization using options that you specify using

 Consider the following zero-pole-gain model, with near-canceling pole-zero pairs:

 sys = (s+10) (s+20.01) ---------------------- (s+5) (s+9.9) (s+20.1) Continuous-time zero/pole/gain model.